pedrib/PoC/README.md

 - you have to disclose the source code of any modifications to the general public
 - you have to state any changes you have made to the code

-For code snippets or files that have been taken from other sources and have a license which is incompatible with GPLv3, the original license prevails but only for that specific code snippet or file.
+For code snippets or files that have been taken from other sources and have a license which is incompatible with GPLv3, the original license prevails.
 For more information check http://choosealicense.com/licenses/gpl-v3/.

 Feel free to send me questions / comments / criticism.

-Pedro Ribeiro (pedrib@gmail.com)
-Founder & Director of Research
-Agile Information Security
+Pedro Ribeiro (pedrib@gmail.com), Founder & Director of Research at Agile Information Security